Holidays wouldn’t taste the same without vanillin

-Today, we gobble massive amounts of chocolate, chiefly during the Christmas and Easter periods, which makes vanillin a highly demanded product.
+Today, we gobble massive amounts of chocolate, chiefly during Christmas and Easter or even the World Chocolate Day, which makes vanillin a highly demanded product.
 The problem is, natural vanilla extract, almost entirely produced in Madagascar, is a labor-intensive, relatively small-scale production which could never meet this huge demand.
 In fact, the 1800 to 2000 tons of vanilla extract produced each year don’t even cover 1% of global needs; in addition, increasing demand combined with speculation have led prices to jump from $50 to $500 for a kilo of vanilla beans since 2000.
 Using natural vanilla extract simply wouldn’t be economically viable for a massively produced product such as chocolate.

 Just the right molecule